coldbox-modules/cbauth/README.md

 | user | any | true | | The user component to log in.
 The component must respond to the `getId()` method. |

 Logs a user in to the system.
 The user component must respond to the `getId()` method.
 Additionally, the user is cached in the `request` scope.
 If a user is already in the session, this will replace it with the given user.
+This method returns the passed in `user` object.

 ### `logout`